 The primary core books used for more than one guide are all secular, and the same is true of most of the recommended reading.
 The Story of the World, Volume 2 (used with Middle Ages, Level One) was the only title that stands out as having a Protestant slant.
 Activities in the guides include perspective throughout is generally secular but with a positive view of Christianity.

-Use the same volume with more than one child if they fall within the grade level range.
-If teaching more than one child when they need to be in different levels, you might choose the same time period even if its out of sequence.
+Use the same volume with more than one child if they fall within the range of grade levels.
+If teaching more than one child at different levels, you might choose the same time period even if it is out of sequence.
 Topics DO vary from level to level in volumes covering the same time period so, for instance, students working in Levels One and Two of the Middle Ages would not be studying the same things at the same time.
-However, over the course of the year there will be significant overlap and students might benefit from some shared read-aloud books.
+However, over the course of the year, there will be significant overlap and students might benefit from some shared read-aloud books.

 History, geography, and writing receive primary attention in this program.
 Although writing instruction might be provided with another resource, students might do the bulk of their writing activities in response to assignments from History Odyssey.
 Since children are likely to read a large number of books for History Odyssey, they might also receive credit towards reading or literature.
 Typically, for Levels Two and Three volumes, students earn one credit each in history and language arts, and at least a partial credit in geography.

 Level One will require more parent/teacher preparation and presentation time than the other levels.
 All levels will require procurement of the required books and resources in advance.
 Parents will need to oversee and evaluate student work for all levels, a responsibility that will take some time since the activities are open-ended rather than tests that are easily graded.